 Cook Lithuanian Stuffed Cabbage

-Edited by Timbuktu, Ephraim, Anonymous, Rebecca M. and 3 others
+Edited by Timbuktu, Ephraim, Rebecca M., Nerissa Avisado and 2 others

 Stuffed cabbage is a favorite dish in many parts of Eastern Europe.
 Lithuania, Latvia, Estonia, Czechoslovakia, Poland, Russia, and Hungary (to name a few) all have their own versions of this hearty dish.
 In most cuisines, this dish is made with ground or minced beef or pork, finely chopped onions, and barley or rice.
 The fist-sized rolls are then baked with tomato sauce in a casserole.